-Algebra I - 7

-Yearlong

-1 High School Credit

-(Students who successfully complete this course will be required to take the end-of-course state assessment which will earn points to fulfill HIGH SCHOOL graduation requirements.)
+Algebra I - 7 1 Block Yearlong 1 High School Credit (Students who successfully complete this course will be required to take the end-of-course state assessment which will earn points to fulfill HIGH SCHOOL graduation requirements.)

-Placement in Algebra I will be recommended using a matrix that is multifaceted and weights the following readiness criteria: MAP Scores, letter grades in Math 6, previous AIR Scores, gifted identification in superior cognitive and/or mathematics, and Algebra Placement Test.
+Placement in Algebra I will be recommended using a matrix that is multifaceted and weights the following readiness criteria: letter grades in Math 6, previous End of Year state assessment scores, gifted identification in superior cognitive and/or mathematics, and Algebra Placement Test.